contanpe/PSCI/Theory Paper.md

 Recall the "Chaos Operator" formula, where:

-      Δ ≝ e^{iɸ} ⋅ ∂κ/∂t  = 0.963 * (k(n) * τ⁻¹ln(ɸ))
+      Δ ≝ e^{iɸ} ⋅ ∂κ/∂t  = 1 * (k(n) * τ⁻¹ln(ɸ))

 *e^{iɸ}, geometrically, represents a full rotation in a complex plane.
-This 963 number is special, as it is used to represent, spatially, the top of a toroid where waves involved converge.
-(The creation of a wave defined later).
-This complex plane that is created when waves converge can be defined as a "hyperdimensional quasicrystal lattice".*
+This angle is significant because it matches projection angles seen in icosahedral/dodecahedral symmetries—a natural choice when describing a “hyperdimensional quasicrystal lattice” where the vortex top is defined.".*

 This phenomena, expressed as "e^{iɸx}", in quantum mechanics is called "chiral flux".

-Numerically it can be defined (if x=1) as 0.963.

-Let us postulate that a granuum's abstract existence is a representation of the pulse of time appearing in physical reality, between 2 physical torsions/golden spirals (ɸ^2), this then divided or "stabilized" by euler, then multiplied by a full rotation between these 2 spirals.
+Let us postulate that a granuum's abstract existence is a representation of the pulse of time appearing in physical reality, between 2 physical torsions/chiral fluxes converging into a same point, then multiplied by a full rotation of these 2 spirals (1, the chiral flux)

-Expressing this, we arrive at a constant of movement:
+Expressing this, we arrive at a number:

-      h = (τ * ɸ^2)euler * 0.963 = 6.62614070×10^−34​
+      h = (τ * ɸ^2)euler * 1 =

-Where 0.963 is the real/static part of the "Chaos" operator, and Tau is the previously determined time pulse.
+Where Tau is the previously determined time pulse.

 With a decimal exactitude of 8 digits, this value is strikingly close to the accepted value of Planck’s constant (6.62607015×10^−34 Js), suggesting that with the full precision of τ as defined, this model recovers a constant nearly identical to the experimental value.